Katarina Srebotnik: 2010

 In that year, Srebotnik teamed with Květa Peschke, and won the WTA tournaments of Indian Wells (defeating Nadia Petrova and Sam Stosur in the final) and New Haven (defeating Bethanie Mattek-Sands and Meghann Shaughnessy), and reached the final of the WTA Championships in Doha.

 Srebotnik had an excellent doubles outing at the French Open.
 In the ladies' doubles, she and Peschke defeated the second seeds Nuria Llagostera Vives and María José Martínez Sánchez in the semifinals, but lost to Serena and Venus Williams in the final.
 She also partnered with Nenad Zimonjić to win the mixed doubles title with a thrilling tiebreak win against Yaroslava Shvedova and Julian Knowle.

-Srebotnik and Peschke reached the Rogers Cup doubles final.
+Srebotnik and Peschke reached the final at the Rogers Cup.
 It was the second time this year that Srebotnik and Peschke reached a final of a Premier-5 tournament after Dubai in February.

 At the end of the 2010 season, Srebotnik announced that she would focus on doubles for the remainder of her career.

 2022: Retirement

-Although she played her last match at Rolland Garos in 2020, she was officially honored for her career in Portoroz in September 2022.
+Although she played her last match at Roland Garos in 2020, she was officially honored for her career in Portorož in September 2022.